Larry Sutton

-Larry James Sutton (born May 14, 1970) is an American former professional baseball first baseman.
+Larry James Sutton (born May 14, 1970) is an American former professional baseball outfielder and first baseman.
 He played in Major League Baseball (MLB) for the Kansas City Royals, Oakland Athletics, St. Louis Cardinals, and Florida Marlins.
 He also played in the KBO League for the Hyundai Unicorns and Kia Tigers.

 Career

 Sutton attended Mater Dei High School and the University of Illinois.
 He was a 21st round draft pick by the Kansas City Royals in 1992.
-In 1994, Sutton was the MVP of the Class-A Carolina League, and his team, the Wilmington Blue Rocks won the Carolina League championship.
+In 1994, Sutton was the Most Valuable Player of the Class-A Carolina League, and his team, the Wilmington Blue Rocks won the Carolina League championship.
 The team featured future major leaguers Johnny Damon and Sal Fasano.
 In 2000, he hit two home runs in the Triple-A World Series for Memphis against Indianapolis.

 In 572 career Major League at-bats, Sutton compiled a .236 batting average.

 Sutton played professional baseball in Korea for three seasons, from 2005 to 2007.
 His best year was 2005, when he hit .292 with 35 home runs and 102 RBI for the Hyundai Unicorns.
 His home run and RBI totals, as well as his OPS (1.003), led all hitters in the KBO League that year, and he earned a KBO League Golden Glove Award for 2005.

 In 2012, Sutton managed the DSL Pirates2.

 In October 2019, South Korean baseball club Lotte Giants hired Sutton as their new minor league manager.